The Ultimate Guide To Airtable Forms

 Sharing forms

 You can click the pink “Share form” button to copy the URL of your form and share with anyone via email or social media.
+You can also grab the embed code if you want to embed it into a WordPress or other website.

 If you want privacy options (such as restricting to a set email domain or assigning a password, you’ll need to upgrade to the Pro or Enterprise plan.